ju4n-avendanoa/FootballResults/README.md

 3. Run the application locally with `npm start` or `yarn start`.

-4. Open your browser and visit [FootballResults on Vercel](https://footballresults.vercel.app) to see the application in action.

 ## Technologies Used

 - **React:** The user interface is built with React, providing a fast and responsive user experience.

+- **NextJS:** This project uses NextJS.

 - **Football API:** This project uses an external football API to fetch real-time data.

 - **Styled with TailwindCSS:** The application styles are written in CSS for easy customization.

+## Deployed Version

+The project is deployed on Vercel.
+You can access the live version of the application [here](https://footballresults.vercel.app).

 ## Contributions